sunilkumarkm/react-native-bluetooth-classic/README.md

 # react-native-bluetooth-classic-hex

-React Native Bluetooth Classic Hex is basically to provide the HEX data communtication.
+React Native Bluetooth Classic Hex is basically to provide the Hexadecimal support for data communtication.

 Based off the [react-native-bluetooth-classic](https://github.com/kenjdavidson/react-native-bluetooth-classic), and updated to support the Hexadecimal data communication.